M2010 Enhanced Sniper Rifle

-The M2010 Enhanced Sniper Rifle (ESR), formerly known as the XM2010 and M24 Reconfigured Sniper Weapon System, is a sniper rifle developed by PEO Soldier for the United States Army.
+The M2010 Enhanced Sniper Rifle (ESR), formerly known as the XM2010 and M24 Reconfigured Sniper Weapon System, is a bolt action sniper rifle developed by PEO Soldier for the United States Army.
 It is derived from and replaced the M24 Sniper Weapon System, and was designed to give snipers longer range in the mountainous and desert terrain of the War in Afghanistan.
-After winning a competitive bidding process, Remington was awarded the production contract for up to 3,600 weapons.
+After winning a bidding process, Remington was awarded the production contract for up to 3,600 weapons.
 The Army had anticipated sending the upgraded weapons to deployed snipers in late 2010, but later expected fielding would happen in January 2011.
-The M2010 fires .300 Winchester Magnum (7.62×67mm) ammunition, which offers about 50 percent more effective range than the M24's 7.62×51mm NATO.
+The M2010 fires .300 Winchester Magnum (7.62×67mm) ammunition that offers about 50 percent greater effective range than the M24's 7.62×51mm NATO.
 This chambering to dimensionally larger cartridges is possible because the M24 was designed to use the "long action" bolt version of the Remington 700 receiver for cartridges up to 3.34 in in overall length.

 History

 The Barrett M107 .50 BMG rifle can hit targets past 2000 m, but it is accurate to 2.5 MOA, meaning it would hit within a 25 in area at 1000 m.
-This was acceptable for shooting at materiel but not people.
-The XM2010 addressed the problem with a .300 Winchester Magnum round that can hit targets out to 1200 m with a 1 MOA accuracy, half again farther than the M24's 800 m.
+This was acceptable for shooting at materiel, but not people.
+The XM2010 addressed the problem with a .300 Winchester Magnum round that can hit targets out to 1200 m with a 1 MOA accuracy, half again further than the M24's 800 m.

 On 20 September 2010, the Army gave Remington a $28 million contract to rebuild 3,600 M24 rifles.
 By January, 250 had been ordered to be changed.

 The U.S. Army issued three XM2010s to snipers at the United States Army Sniper School on 18 January 2011 and began using the rifle in combat in Afghanistan in March 2011.
 Snipers in the field learned how to use and maintain the new rifle during a three-day course.
 After the course, snipers had no difficulty hitting targets out to 1,000 meters from "ridgetop to ridgetop".
 In addition to the more powerful cartridge, the new optic improves the rifle's ability to sight a target quickly without calculations of range estimation.

 All 250 XM2010 rifles were to be fielded in eight Brigade Combat Teams by mid-May 2011.
 Based on the results and feedback from troops, the U.S. Army decided in May 2011 to replace its entire fleet of M24s, ordering a total of 2,558 M2010 rifles.
 By September 2012, the Army had fielded more than 1,400 systems as part of an urgent material release.
 The M2010 achieved Type Classification-Standard in July 2013 and Full Materiel Release in September 2013, supporting procurement for the balance of the Army requirement.
 On 25 April 2014, the 2,558th M2010 rifle was completed.